cs3org/reva/tests/acceptance/README.md

    > **INFO:**
    >
-   > You can run the reva with other storage drivers.
+   > You can run reva with other storage drivers.
    >
    > To run reva with `posix` storage driver:
    >